varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 for caching objects, if you want to cache more than that, you should look at the '-s' argument.

-If you run a really big site, you may want to tune the size of the tread-pools and other parameters with the '-p' argument, but we generally advice not to do that, unless you need to.
+If you run a really big site, you may want to tune the number of worker threads and other parameters with the '-p' argument, but we generally advice not to do that unless you need to.

 Before you go into production, you may also want to re-visit the chapter